makersacademy/takeaway-challenge/README.md

 As a customer
 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
-Your order was placed and will be delivered before 18:52" after I have ordered
+Your order was placed and will be delivered before 18:52" after I have ordered _TEXT RECEIVED BUT CODE FOR 3 NOT DONE SO IT IS GENERIC_
 ```
 I went wrong on this challenge, getting caught up in user input, then losing time in trying to get rspec working for gets.chomp.
-It is incomplete.
+It is incomplete as order selection and creation need a rewrite.

 Instructions - to demo stories 1 & 2 in irb
 -------------